anahika/portfolio/README.md

 # My Portfolio

-I have created a portfolio to showcase my skills and projects.
+I have created a portfolio to showcase my technical skills, web design skills and projects.

-This was a website built to showcase my technical skills, web design skills.

 ### Technologies Used